ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

   elastic: <base64 encoded efk_elasticsearch_password>
 ```

-#### Accesing Elasticsearch from outside the cluster
+### Accesing Elasticsearch from outside the cluster

 By default Elasticsearh HTTP service is accesible through Kubernetes `ClusterIP` service types (only available within the cluster).
 To make it available outside the cluster Traefik reverse-proxy can be configured to enable external communication with Elasicsearh server.

-This can be useful for example if elasticsearh database have to be used to monitoring logs from servers outside the cluster(i.e: `gateway` node can be configured to send logs to the elasticsearch running in the cluster).

-{{site.data.alerts.note}}

-If log forwarder/aggregator architecture is deployed, this step can be skipped.
-In this case, fluentd-aggregator forward service is exposed by the cluster.

-{{site.data.alerts.end}}
+This exposure will be useful for doing remote configurations on Elasticsearch through its API from `pimaster` node.
+For example: to configure backup snapshots.

 - Step 1.
 Create the ingress rule manifest